MatthewQuenneville/matthewquenneville.github.io/_posts/2022-08-25-triaxial-orbit-types.md

 tags:
   - astrophysics
   - physics
-  - python
   - galaxies
 ---

-In most cases, it isn't possible to solve for orbit trajectories within a galaxy analytically.
-It is possible in one specific type of model, known as a Stackel potential.
-Stackel potentials are useful for this reason, since they give us an idea of the types of orbits that will exist in other more realistic galaxy models.
+Much of the research that I have done during my PhD has been focused on measuring the shape of galaxies.
+In order to do this, we need to understand how stars move within galaxies of a given shape.
+For galaxies that aren't higly symmetric, it isn't possible to solve for orbit trajectories.
+Stackel potentials are a class of models which are triaxial (ie. not rotationally symmetric about any axis), but with relatively simple orbital dynamics.
+Stackel potentials are useful since they give us an idea of the types of orbits that will exist in other more realistic galaxy models.

 The orbits within a Stackel potential belong to four distinct families.